 Golden anchor program:

 Every Delta Gamma chapter as an unique branch to their philanthropy, known as the Golden Anchor Program.
-Each chapter devotes community service to its senior citizens who are in need of extra services and encouragement.
+Each chapter devotes community service to senior citizens who are in need of extra services and encouragement.
 For Delta Sigma, our Golden Anchor Program is volunteering at Arbor Springs, a nursing home in Opelika, Alabama.
-Members volunteer weekly helping residents with activities, mobility, running local errands, and games.
-Please click on the link below to learn more about our philanthropy and ways to help!
+Members volunteer weekly helping residents with activities, mobility, running local errands and games.
+Please check out the link below to learn more about our philanthropy and ways to help!

 In 2018, Delta Sigma raised

 The delta gamma fraternity has founded five schools for children with visual impairments across the country.

 Blind Children’s Center —————————————————— Los Angeles, CA

 Anchor Center for Blind Children ———————————————--Denver, CO